iqbal35/cocomo2simulator/README.md

 # cocomo2simulator

-COCOMO II Simulator is an application that is used for the cost estimation of the software to be developed.
+The COCOMO II Simulator is an application program that is used for cost estimation of a Software to be developed.
+Software cost estimation involves the determination of the estimates of Effort (usually in person-months , PM), Development Time and Cost of The software going to be developed by having some constraints from user such as Function Point ( F.P.) or Source Lines Of Code ( SLOC ) and user will rate the 17 Cost Drivers and 5 Scale Drivers and will provide labour rate.